 Many hoops were jumped through and hurdles were crossed for them to be where they are today and many more will arise in the future which affects not only them, but the well being of all who love and care for them.
 From the day of diagnosis to the present day to day living with Congenital Heart Defects, several aspects of the affected families lives change.
 Recognizing this first hand in their families, the Adamsons and DiFavas are striving to support and educate families to help make these familial transitions to the life of a Heart Warrior family more smooth.

 The first annual Tommy Sauvigne Memorial Golf Tournament was held at Sky Meadow Country Club in Nashua on July 23, 2018.
 It was generously organized and run by the Lannan and Sauvigne families and friends, benefiting Heart Warrior Foundation.
-We look forward to next year!
+2019’s Tournament was held on Monday July 22, 2019!

 "Congratulations!
 You are the winner of our rookie of the year award for your outstanding fundraising efforts in 2016.
 You guys absolutely blew it out of the water this past year with your 1st annual heart warrior 5k.
 We are so grateful for the support and are looking forward to working with you again soon.
 Thanks for all you do!

 Heart Warrior Foundation Donated To The Fontan Blood Pump